 The Science of Ayurveda has been an integral part of Indian Society for thousands of years now, leading the trail for the natural healing of the human body.
 Shackled during colonialism, Ayurveda resurfaced after India gained independence and soon the free flow of the Ayurvedic Intellect.
 There are Chinese and Tibetan medicine that root back to Ayurveda which clearly speaks for its universality.
 It is not simply a treatment for ailments but a lifestyle.
 With environmental conscientiousness being the forefront for many today, matching with Ayurveda is no surprise.
 The rise in the vegan population also means the rise in Ayurveda enthusiasts.
 Diverse countries were interested in Ayurveda such as, The National Institute of Ayurvedic Medicine in the USA which is one of the largest ayurvedic centers in the world.
-The rise of Ayurveda is also being fuelled by a growing emphasis on the importance of healthy lifestyles and medical opinion.
+The rise of Ayurveda is also being fuelled by a growing emphasis on the importance of healthy lifestyles.

 “Yoga did not just help me with my body, I became fitter from within.
 It helped me to focus better.
 In the movies, we may look very glamorous and fit, but believe me, not many of us are fit from within.
 Yoga has helped me achieve that.”

 -Shilpa Shetty, Actor